What is laryngeal cancer?

 Precancerous conditions of the larynx

-Non-cancerous conditions of the larynx
+Non-cancerous tumours and conditions of the larynx

 Medical disclaimer